yuriever/yuriever.github.io/docs/lightnovel/spinor-helicity.md

 * A generic momentum is denoted as $P$, massive as $p$ and massless as $q$.

-* The contraction of undotted indices is from northwest to southeast, and for dotted indices it's from southwest to northeast, following Wess&Bagger's convention.
+* The contraction of undotted indices is from northwest to southeast, and for dotted indices it's from southwest to northeast,  , e.g.

 ### Comparison

-* In Dreiner et al.'s review [@Dreiner:2008tw], the authors provide both signature versions and a detailed discussion on convention changing.
+In Dreiner et al.'s review [@Dreiner:2008tw], the authors provide both signature versions and a detailed discussion on convention changing.

+#### $(-,+,+,+)$

 * In Elvang&Huang's book [@Elvang:2015rqa], the signature is $\signature=1$, propagates into momentum bispinors, see \eqref{eq: momentum bispinor} vs.